From teaching questions to feasible, evidence-informed SoTL projects

 - embedding SoTL in existing structures, such as teaching portfolios, professional development pathways, curriculum work or quality conversations

-All formats are grounded in the Utrecht Roadmap for SoTL and adapted to your specific context.
+All formats are grounded in the Utrecht University Roadmap for SoTL and adapted to your specific context.

-If you are unsure what fits best, we can start with a conversation.
+If you are unsure what would fit best, we can start with a conversation.

 👉 Get in touch: A message here or an email to info@irmact.com both work.